Types of epidemiologists and salary comparison

 Earn your Master of Public Health (MPH) from UNC-Chapel Hill’s Gillings School of Global Public Health in as few as 20–24 months.
 The CEPH-accredited online learning experience offers four concentrations.

-U.S. Bureau of Labor Statistics (BLS) salary data for epidemiologists indicates the median annual salary was $74,560 in May 2020; however, factors such as location, education, industry and work setting will impact salary.
+U.S. Bureau of Labor Statistics (BLS) salary data for epidemiologists indicates the median annual salary was $81,390 in May 2023.
+However, factors such as location, education, industry, and work setting will affect salary.

-The most jobs for epidemiologists as of 2020, according to the BLS, were in:
+The largest employers of epidemiologists as of 2023, according to the BLS, were in:

-• Colleges and universities: state, local and private
+- Colleges and universities: state, local and private: 9%

 The following sections outline the median pay for different work settings based on the BLS salary data for epidemiologists.

-The median salary for an epidemiologist in scientific research was $99,020 in 2020, according to the BLS.
-This is the highest median salary by work setting for epidemiologists.
+The median salary for an epidemiologist in scientific research was $115,660 in 2023, according to the BLS.
+This is the highest median salary by industry for epidemiologists.

 Hospitals

-Medical and infection control epidemiologists are most likely to work in a health care setting.
-The BLS reports that epidemiologists who work in a state, local or private hospital earned a median salary of $84,420 per year in 2020.
+Medical and infection control epidemiologists are most likely to work in a healthcare setting.
+The BLS reports that epidemiologists who work in a state, local or private hospital earned a median salary of $98,430 per year in 2023.

 Many epidemiologists work in academia.
 They may do academic research in a university or professional school.
 Some may have their PhD and teach epidemiology at a university.

-Those who work in colleges or universities earned a median annual salary of $80,560 in 2020.
-Epidemiologists who want to teach postsecondary education will typically need to have a doctoral degree.
-Therefore, due to educational requirements, they may earn more than epidemiologists who do academic research.
-BLS data indicates that the median salary for health specialties postsecondary teachers was $99,090 in May 2020.
-The median annual salary for epidemiologists working in state, local, and private colleges, universities, and professional schools was $67,700 in May 2020.
+Employees who work in colleges or universities earned a median annual salary of $84,380 in 2023.
+BLS data indicates that the median salary for health specialties postsecondary teachers was $105,650 in May 2023.
+The median annual salary for epidemiologists working in state, local, and private colleges, universities, and professional schools was $82,430 in May 2023.

 State or local government is a common work setting in this field.
-Many types of epidemiologists, such as infectious disease, molecular and field epidemiologists, can work for government employers.
-According to the BLS, the median annual salary in 2020 for epidemiologists in local government was $70,470 compared to $68,500 for state government.
+Many types of epidemiologists, such as infectious disease, molecular, and field epidemiologists, can work for government employers.
+According to the BLS, the median annual salary in 2023 for epidemiologists in local government was $73,870 compared to $74,650 for state government.

 The BLS does not have salary data for epidemiologists in the federal government.
-However, medical scientists, a job with similar functions, had a median hourly wage of $66.10 in 2020.
-This is nearly double the hourly wage for epidemiologists working in state and local government.
-However, keep in mind that medical scientists typically need to have a doctoral degree for most entry level jobs, while epidemiologists do not.
+Keep in mind that medical scientists typically need to have a doctoral degree for most entry level jobs, while epidemiologists do not.

 To learn more, see our resources on epidemiology degrees and steps to become an epidemiologist.